oxid-academy/product-promotion-banner/README.md

 ### Configuration

-You must provide an existing item number in the module settings.
-You can add more item numbers on the configuration page *Promotion Banner > Product Selection*.
-A product gots deactivated as soon as the stock falls below 10.
-Then the next product from the queue is automatically set to the module setting.
-If no product is left, the setting is empty and the banner will not be display.
+You must provide at least an existing item number in the module settings.
+You can add more item numbers on the configuration page.

 ## Troubleshooting